 Review: TimeMachine AE86 Seat Covers

-For my AE86, I decided to revert to the factory interior.
-Non-faded seats in maroon are impossible to find, so I went a different strategy: I bought the cheapest seat off yahoo auctions and replaced the fabric using the TimeMachine reproduction AE86 seat covers.
-I documented the restoration with a few pictures and would like to share my impression.
+Good seats are impossible to find or incredibly expensive, so I went a different strategy: I bought the cheapest seat off yahoo auctions and replaced the fabric using the TimeMachine reproduction AE86 seat covers.

 So far, I only restored the passenger seat.